nurdalilahanan/powerbi-hr-analytics-dashboard/README.md

 This project is an interactive **HR Analytics Dashboard** developed using **Microsoft Power BI** as part of my Power BI learning journey.

-The dashboard was recreated by following a YouTube tutorial to strengthen my understanding of Power BI fundamentals, including data transformation, data modelling, DAX calculations, and dashboard design.
+The dashboard was recreated by following a YouTube tutorial to strengthen my understanding of Power BI fundamentals, including data transformation, DAX calculations, and dashboard design.
 The objective was to gain hands-on experience in building an end-to-end HR analytics report.

 > **Note**
 > This repository represents a learning project based on a publicly available tutorial.
 Future updates will include additional enhancements, visual improvements, and custom business insights developed independently.